 In Topic A, students build on their study of functions by recognizing a linear relationship between two variables (8.F.B.4).
 Students use the context of a problem to construct a function to model a linear relationship (8.F.B.4).
-In Lesson 1, students are given a verbal description of a linear relationship between two variables, and then must describe a linear model.
+In Lesson 1, students are given a verbal description of a linear relationship between two variables and then must describe a linear model.
 Students graph linear functions using a table of values and by plotting points.
-They recognize a linear function given in terms of the slope and initial value or y-intercept.
+They recognize a linear function given in terms of the slope and initial value, or y-intercept.
 In Lesson 2, students interpret the rate of change and the y-intercept, or initial value, in the context of the problem.
 They interpret the sign of the rate of change as indicating that a linear function is increasing or decreasing (8.F.B.5) and as indicating the steepness of a line.
 In Lesson 3, students graph the line of a given linear function.
-They express the equation of a linear function as y=mx+b or an equivalent form when given the initial value and slope.
+They express the equation of a linear function as y=mx+b, or an equivalent form, when given the initial value and slope.
 In Lessons 4 and 5, students describe and interpret a linear function given two points or its graph.